daniel-molina/visualequation/doc/UI.md

 > **Notes**:
 >
->*  Every C-... key binding of this section inserts a symbol.
+>*  Every C- keybinding of this section inserts a symbol.
->*  Every M-... key binding of this section inserts an operator with all their
+>*  Every M- keybinding of this section inserts an operator with all their
->*  parameters set to VOID.
+>*  parameters set to PVOID (note that if preceded by M-v, it overwrites
->*  Every M-C-... key binding of this section replaces selection with an
+>   selection and first PVOID of operator is replaced by removed selection).
->   operator which has as first parameter the previous selection and any
+>*  Many M-C- keybindings have been reserved, but its use has not been yet
->   other it may have set to VOID.
+>   defined.
 >*  Several keystrokes of the same key binding produce different
 >   symbols/operators of common characteristics.